A work permit is a document issued by the Romanian government allowing a foreigner to work in Romania.

 If you’re an international worker or student who needs to work in Romania, there are two types of visas that you can apply for:

 - An EU Blue Card (permanent residence).
-This is for EU citizens with a job offer with a fixed-term contract, working conditions and salary which meet all requirements set by law.
+This is for EU citizens with a job offer with a fixed-term contract, working conditions, and salary, which meets all legal requirements.

 Learn what you need to know about obtaining a work permit in Romania.